HubbleCommand/preftils/README.md

 ```

 ## Basic Usage
-Check the Instrumented test for sample code.
+Check the Instrumented tests or the sample app under `app` for sample code.
 Ideally, you can use this library with a Kotlin object like so:
 ```
 object Preferences {
     val PREF = Preference("pref", 1000L)